 Many of us are looking for ways to save money and the environment by incorporating "green" initiatives into our everyday lives.

-Health professionals widely recognize how housing affects our health, and with very good reason.
-Bad housing conditions lead to health problems.
+Health professionals widely recognize how housing can affect our health.
+Poor housing conditions lead to a variety of health problems.

 Turning off your lights is the number one thing you can do to conserve electricity

 No electrical bills, no food bills, no water bills.
-They’re easy to build, so you can construct them yourself.
+What’s even better, they’re easy to build, so you can construct them yourself or have someone build them for you.
 Sounds like a utopia?

 Eco friendly drive ways allow for absorption of runoff, recharging aquifers, and naturally filter the water.